thuml/Timer-XL/README.md

 ## Introduction

-Timer-XL is a generative Transformer for time series forecasting.
+Timer-XL is a decoder-only Transformer for time series forecasting.
 It can be used for **task-specific training** or **scalable pre-training**, handling **arbitrary-length** and **any-variable** time series.

 <p align="center">
 <img src="./figures/motivation.png" alt="" align=center />
 </p>

-💪 Various forecasting tasks can be formuled as a long-context generation problem, which can be well addressed by generative Transformers.
+💪 We observe performance degradation of encoder-only Transformers on long-context time series.

-💡 We propose **multivariate next token prediction**, a paradigm to uniformly predict univariate and multivariate time series with optional covariates.
+💡 We propose **multivariate next token prediction**, a paradigm to uniformly predict univariate and multivariate time series with decoder-only Transformers.

 🌟 We pre-train Timer-XL, a long-context version of time-series Transformers ([Timer](https://github.com/thuml/Large-Time-Series-Model)), for zero-shot forecasting.